Skip to content

 Bulgaria

 Bulgaria is the most mysterious country in Eastern Europe.
 It is located in the southeastern part of the region, and it is pretty much unexplored by travellers.
-This widely undiscovered country enjoys a plethora of landscapes that exhibit great beauty.
+This largely undiscovered country boasts a wealth of landscapes of great beauty.

 There are many landmarks in Bulgaria.
-They will teleport you to the historical times of this country.
-The Cyrillic alphabet was first introduced here in the 9th century, and this heritage is preserved proudly by its people.
+They will teleport you back to the country’s historical times.
+The Cyrillic alphabet was first introduced here in the 9th century, and this heritage is proudly preserved by its people.

-Unlike other European countries, the capital city of Bulgaria, Sofia, is not the main destination in the country.
+Unlike other European countries, the capital city of Bulgaria, Sofia, is not the country’s leading destination.
 Bulgaria has many mountainous towns and coastal cities that overlook the Black Sea.
-Furthermore, other cities such as Plovdiv reveal Bulgaria’s long heritage in their architectural artefacts and museums.
+Furthermore, other cities, such as Plovdiv, reveal Bulgaria’s long heritage through their architectural artefacts and museums.

-Another popular tourist attraction in Bulgaria is the Rila Monastery, a pilgrimage site for centuries.
-This popular attraction is nestled in the Rila Mountains and is the most important seat of the Bulgarian Orthodox Church.
+Another popular tourist attraction in Bulgaria is the Rila Monastery, a centuries-old pilgrimage site.
+This popular attraction, nestled in the Rila Mountains, is the most important seat of the Bulgarian Orthodox Church.
 While you are around Rila, don’t miss the opportunity to visit the most stunning group of glacial lakes, the Seven Rila Lakes.

 Ukraine